 Are you a school leaver, young person or a job seeker looking to gain skills for in demand jobs?

-Jobtrainer is an initiative of the Australian Government as part of its economic response to COVID-19.
-Course funded under JobTrainer will allow school leavers, young people or job seekers to gain skills for jobs that are in demand through subsidised training, and therefore provide skills that Queensland needs for effective recovery from the pandemic.
+JobTrainer is a jointly funded initiative of the Australian and state and territory government.
+Course funded under this program will allow school leavers, young people or job seekers to gain skills for jobs that are in demand through subsidised training, and therefore provide skills that Queensland needs for effective recovery from the pandemic.

 Studying a course with Queensland International Institute will give you the skills and knowledge that are highly sought by employers right now!

 JobTrainer Funded Courses

 - CHC30113 Certificate III in Early Childhood Education and Care

 - CHC50113 Diploma of Early Childhood Education and Care

 To be eligible to enrol in a training place funded under JobTrainer, prospective students must: